Package Leaflet: Information for the User

 Serynox can be used in adults, adolescents, and children over 1 month of age.

-No use Serynox
+Do not use Serynox

 Warnings and precautions

-Breathe normally when inhaling Serynox.
+You should breathe normally when inhaling Serynox.

-Consult your doctor in the following situations, as there is a risk of vitamin B12 deficiency:
+Talk to your doctor in the following situations, as there is a risk of vitamin B12 deficiency:

 If you or your children have an acute ear infection, inform your doctor.

-Use of Serynox with other medications
+Using Serynox with other medicines

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medication.
+Tell your doctor or pharmacist if you are using, have recently used, or might use any other medicines.

 Inform your doctor if:

-Pregnancy, lactation, and fertility
+Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machinery
+Driving and using machines

 Dosage

-The maximum analgesic effect is achieved after at least 3minutes.
+The maximum analgesic effect is achieved after at least 3 minutes.

 Serynox is administered by inhalation.

-During Serynox inhalation, you should breathe normally.
+During inhalation of Serynox, you should breathe normally.

 Duration of use